 Most data-driven organizations are choosing cloud-native ETL tools to future-proof their business.
 Let’s look at a few of the organizations that chose Informatica’s cloud native ETL:

 It’s fair to say that considering this scenario, most data-driven organizations would want to opt for cloud-native ETL tools to future-proof their business.
 Let’s look at a few of the organizations that chose Informatica’s cloud-native ETL to jump-start their data integration journey:

-- Home Point Financial was using legacy systems to support its mortgage lending business, which were neither built for scale nor standardization.
-They were looking for a cloud-first integration platform that could address their existing challenges and help them be future-proof.
+- Home Point Financial was using legacy systems to support its mortgage lending business, which were not built for standardization.
+They were looking for a cloud-first integration platform that could address their existing challenges and help as they grow and scale.

-They chose Informatica not just because of its integration capabilities, but also because it supports Snowflake and Azure, which was a specific requirement for Home Point.
-Home Point was able to achieve cost savings by utilizing a platform that does not require an enormous investment in human resources.
+They chose Informatica because of its integration capabilities.
+They also chose Informatica because it supports Snowflake and Azure, which was a specific requirement for Home Point.
+They were able to achieve cost savings by using a platform that does not need a large investment in human resources.

-- To accelerate the pace of customer service delivery, Grant Thornton wanted a trusted data integration provider that it could partner with to help its clients access and manage data, balance business risk, and achieve their technology goals.
+- To speed up the pace of customer service delivery, Grant Thornton wanted a trusted data integration provider to help its clients access and manage data.
+They also needed a partner to help balance business risk and achieve their technology goals.
 They chose Informatica to bring together data from on-premises and cloud applications for more informed decision-making.

-Informatica helped them reduce their data integration development and maintenance lifecycle by 50% and improve business decision-making, financial analytics, and client services with faster access to needed data.
+Informatica helped them reduce their data integration development and maintenance lifecycle by 50%.
+It also improved business decision-making, financial analytics and customer service with faster access to data.

 ETL in a hybrid and multi-cloud world